dbt-labs/terraform-provider-dbtcloud/README.md

 # terraform-provider-dbt-cloud
-Terraform Provider for DBT Cloud
+Terraform Provider for dbt Cloud

-Primarily focused on managing jobs in DBT Cloud, given what is available via the API.
+Primarily focused on managing jobs in dbt Cloud, given what is available via the API.
 Data sources for other concepts are added for convenience.
 In order to use this provider, add the following to your Terraform providers